Quickstart

 pub destination: UncheckedAccount<'info>,

-pub trana_guard_program: Program<'info, Trana>,
+pub trana_guard_program: Program<'info, TranaGuard>,

-pub trana_registry: Account<'info, trana::TwoFactorRegistry>,
+pub trana_registry: UncheckedAccount<'info>,

-/// CHECK: Instructions sysvar
+/// CHECK: instructions sysvar

 #[account(address = anchor_lang::solana_program::sysvar::instructions::ID)]

-pub trana_instructions: UncheckedAccount<'info>,
+pub instructions: UncheckedAccount<'info>,

 }